Shiva-Prasad-Naroju/Cancer-Prediction/README.md

 # Cancer-Prediction
-Predicts the death rate due to cancer
+Predicts the death rate due to cancer disease